First Time Car Insurance Buyer's Guide: What You Need to Know in 2026

 FAQ

-What is the average cost of car insurance for first-time buyers?
+What is the average cost of car insurance for first-time buyers in 2026?

 Can I get car insurance without a driver's license?

 Most insurance companies require a valid driver's license to purchase a policy, though some may issue policies to unlicensed owners who won't be driving the vehicle themselves.
-If you have a learner's permit, you can typically be added to a parent's or guardian's policy at a lower cost.
+If you have a learner's permit, you can typically be added to a parent's or guardian's policy — learn more in our guide to car insurance with a learner's permit.
 Once you receive your full license, you should update your policy immediately to ensure proper coverage and avoid potential claim denials.
-Some insurers also offer non-owner car insurance for those who drive but don't own a vehicle.
+Your insurer may also require a formal notification when you upgrade from a permit to a full license.

 Should first-time buyers choose full coverage or liability only?

 The decision depends on your vehicle's value and whether you're financing.
-If you own an older, low-value car outright, liability-only coverage may suffice — minimum coverage averages just $68 per month nationally.
-However, if your car is worth more than a few thousand dollars or you're making loan payments, full coverage car insurance is strongly recommended.
+If you own an older, low-value car outright, liability-only coverage may be sufficient — liability-only for under-25 drivers averages around $127 per month in 2026.
+However, if your car is worth more than a few thousand dollars or you're financing, full coverage car insurance is strongly recommended.
 Lenders typically require full coverage for financed vehicles, and without it, you risk significant out-of-pocket expenses if your car is damaged or totaled.
+A good rule of thumb: if your car is worth less than 10 times the annual cost of collision and comprehensive, consider dropping to liability-only.

 How long should I stay on my parents' car insurance policy?

 You can generally stay on your parents' policy as long as you live with them or are a full-time student, even if you own your own vehicle.
-This arrangement typically provides better rates than a standalone policy for drivers under 25, and rates drop significantly — often 39–41% — when you reach age 25.
+This arrangement typically provides better rates than a standalone policy for drivers under 25, since you benefit from your parents' discounts and multi-car pricing.
 Once you move out permanently, most insurers require you to purchase your own policy.
-However, staying on a parent's policy might not always be cheapest — compare both options to determine the best financial choice for your situation.
+However, staying on a parent's policy isn't always cheaper — if your parents drive high-value or sports vehicles, compare both options before deciding.
+Learn more in our guide on adding a teenage driver to a family policy.

 What happens if I miss my first car insurance payment?

 Missing your first payment can result in your policy being cancelled before coverage even begins, or it may prevent the policy from taking effect entirely.
 Most insurers provide a grace period of 10–30 days for subsequent payments, but they're less lenient with initial payments.
 If you anticipate payment difficulties, contact your insurer immediately to discuss options like adjusting your payment schedule or modifying coverage to reduce costs.
-Setting up automatic payments from day one is the simplest way to avoid this issue and keep your coverage active without gaps.
+Setting up automatic payments from day one is the simplest way to avoid this issue — and be aware that paying monthly versus annually can cost you an extra $36–$120 per year in installment fees.
+Learn more about car insurance cost per year vs. per month.

 Compare Car Insurance Rates in Ohio